SamuelTegsten/Operative_System_Course/README.md

 # Operative System (SV :sweden:)

-## Virtualization of the CPU
+## Virtualization of the CPU :computer:

-## Virtualization of the memory
+## Virtualization of the memory :cd:

-## Concurrency with lock, condition variables & semaphores
+## Concurrency with threads, lock, condition variables & semaphores :abacus:

-## Persistancy with memory & communication
+## Persistancy with memory & communication :keyboard:

 ## FREE-RTOS